bluecamel/tello_ros_docker/README.md

 Docker keeps all of the dependencies self-contained and portable.
 This allows you to run any version of dependencies without corrupting your local environment.
 It also makes it easy for newcomers to get things running with a couple of commands.

 Additionally, docker allows for running automated tests (even with Gazebo!) in the cloud.
-I doubt anyone is going to production with Tello deployments, but this is good practice for doing that with "real" systems.

 # Requirements
 To use gazebo, a Linux host with an NVIDIA GPU is required.
 It probably wouldn't take a lot of work to make this work for other hosts, but it's not something that I'm likely to spend time on (but definitely open to a PR).